Giovanni Luppis: Early years

 Giovanni Luppis (or Ivan Lupis) was born in the city of Rijeka (then Fiume) in 1813, which was at the time part of the Illyrian Provinces, but soon passed back to Austria.
-His parents were Ferdinando Carlo, nobleman of Poreč and Vis, and Giovanna Parich (Parić, Perić), noble of Republic of Dubrovnik.
+His father was Ferdineo Carlo Lupis or Luppis, whose father in turn had moved to Fiume from Viganj on Pelješac, where the family was ennobled.
+His mother was Giovanna Parich (Parić or Perić), descended from a noble family of the Republic of Dubrovnik.
 Because of his mixed Italian-Croatian ancestry, his family was at different times also known as Vukić, a Croatianized variant of the name Lupis (both meaning "wolf"), and he himself is occasionally referred to as Ivan Vukić, especially by Croatians.
-(Note: Luppis was descended from a branch of the Italian noble family of Lupis, which migrated into Dalmatia from Giovinazzo, in Apulia.
-This branch moved first to the Republic of Dubrovnik and then to the peninsula of Pelješac, where it Slavicized the name into Vuk, Vukić, or Vukašinovic (another adaptation of lupus, meaning "wolf").
-When, in the 17th century, one of his ancestors moved to Rijeka, he Italianized his name back into Luppis.)
+(Note: Luppis was descended from a branch of the Italian noble family of Luppis, which migrated into Dalmatia around the 13th century from Giovinazzo, in Apulia.
+This branch moved first to the Republic of Dubrovnik where they were known as Lupis, and over time they Slavicized the name into Vuk, Vukić, or Vukassinovich / Vukašinović, all cognates of lupus, meaning "wolf".
+When members of the family later moved to Fiume/Rijeka, they Italianized their name back into Luppis.)

 In the city of Fiume, Giovanni Luppis's family has been powerful shipowners.
 Luppis attended a gymnasium in Fiume and the Austrian Naval Cadet School in Venice.
 Then he married a noblewoman, the Baroness Elisa de Zotti.

 He served as an officer in the Austrian Navy (after 1849 the Imperial and Royal Navy, German K.u.K Kriegsmarine), in which he rose to the rank of Frigate Captain (Fregattenkapitan).
 In 1848/1849 he was an officer on the ships that blockaded Venice.